 Assignments can only be submitted to the appropriate D2L dropboxes.
-This means that hand drawn plots must be either digitally photographed or "scanned" into a digital format (.jpeg, .png) that can be imported into your word processing program.
-You should plan to complete the final version of
+This require means each component of the project (Stage 1; Receipt from Writing Center; Stage 2) will have its own dropbox; it is student's responsibility to upload the correct file to the correct dropbox.
+The requirement also means that hand drawn plots must be either digitally photographed or "scanned" into a digital format (.jpeg, .png) that can be imported into your word processing program.
+You should plan to complete the final version of your Stage 2 project at least two days prior to the due date to give yourself ample of time to make certain your materials are complete, thoroughly proofed, properly ordered and rotated, and can be uploaded to the D2L dropbox successfully.

 Late Stage 2 submissions will accumulate a subtractive penalty of -10% per calendar day late.
 For example, if your project is 3 days late, 30% is subtracted from your score.
-That means if your project is 5 days late, an "E" mark will be assigned to your project and course grade too.
-Extensions of the due date will not be granted under any circumstances beyond extenuating ones specified in the syllabus.
+That means if your project is

+5 days late, an "E" mark will be assigned to your project and course grade too.
+Extensions of the due date will not be granted under any circumstances beyond the extenuating ones that are specified in the syllabus.
 I recommend that you finish Stage 2 long before the deadline.
 Besides, think how nice it would be to finish the project early so it does not conflict with end-of-semester requirements in other courses.